 MD Support is funded by private donations, corporate and governmental grants and fund-raising efforts.
 The organization is a public charity operating under section 501(c)(3) of the IRS code, with all contributions going directly into its public service programs and operating expenses.
 MD Support’s most recent financial report, along with a comprehensive description of the organization and its activities, is published at www.guidestar.org.

 Confidentiality of data relating to individual visitors is respected by this web site, with permission obtained for disclosure of any such information.
 The web site owner undertakes to honor or exceed the legal requirements of medical/health information privacy that apply in the country and state where this web site is located.

-This site contains no advertising, except where the purpose is to provide a pertinent service or raise operating funds for MD Support, and such advertising is clearly defined.
+This site contains no advertising, except where the purpose is to provide a pertinent service, recognize unique low vision products, or request contributions to MD Support, and such advertising is clearly defined.

 It is the general policy of MD Support and its director to offer no opinions on any aspect of macular degeneration, to include treatments, surgical procedures, pharmacological products, nutrients, or commercial products.
 Rather, all information is published on the web site for the purpose of allowing visitors to make their own educated judgements.
 Opinions expressed by individual contributors to the site do not necessarily reflect the views of the director, staff, volunteers, or professional advisory board members of MD Support.

 Having retired from a half century as a teacher, author, composer, theatrical director, and musician, Dan Roberts now dedicates himself full time to helping others learn about and live with low vision.
 Because of his own need for support and information about visual impairment, he founded MD Support in 1995 and has since become a leading patient advocate, industry consultant, advisor, and low vision educator.